achow101/389Rfall18/week/2/writeup/README.md

 6. The associated servers are hosted with Digital Ocean.
 This was found with a reverse DNS search using the site https://who.is.
 Using a IP gelocation webiste https://www.iplocation.net/, I found the server to be located in New Jersey or New York, near New York City.

-7. The server is running some form of Linux.
-It is likely to be a router.
-This was found using nmap's OS discovery option.
+7. The server is running Ubuntu.
+Visiting a non-existent page on the server gives a 404 error stating that the server software is Apache 2.4.18 running Ubuntu.

 8.
   - `CMSC389R-{h1dden_fl4g_in_s0urce}` Found in the source code of the main page of the website.